ShanmukaRS25/shanmukaRS25/README.md

 # 👋 Hi, I'm Shanmuka Srikar | Software Engineer – Python & Machine Learning💻🧠

-I'm a passionate **Python Developer** and **Machine Learning Engineer** with experience building scalable applications and intelligent systems.
-My work revolves around transforming complex data into meaningful insights and robust software solutions.
+I'm a Python Developer with an experience in software development and machine learning.
+Skilled in building scalable applications and deploying AI-driven solutions with a strong foundation in algorithms, data structures, and system design.
+Contributed to research-driven application development in image processing and computer vision for solving real-world visual comparison and analysis problems.
+Proficient with SQL and NoSQL databases.
+Passionate about transforming ideas into impactful solutions with technology

 ---

-## 🧑‍💻 Technical Focus Areas
+##  Technical Focus Areas

 - **Python Development** – Writing clean, modular, production-ready code for web apps, automation, and desktop tools.
 - **Machine Learning & NLP** – Building classifiers, chatbots, sentiment analyzers, and information retrieval systems, Scikit-learn, NLTK, OpenCV, Joblib